- A charming period detached four bedroom house

 - Formerly the village newsagents (1932-1995)

-- Charming original period features throughout
+- Many original period features throughout

 - Garage and off road parking

 Formerly the village newsagents (1932-1995), this spacious, unique and charming detached Period four bedroom family house offers an abundance of character and charm with original features combined with beautiful established gardens, a WWII air raid shelter, garage, off road parking and all within two miles of Wadhurst village High Street, schools and mainline railway station.
+Scope to extend (STPP).

 The vast loft space offers significant potential for conversion, subject to any necessary planning consents.

 Wadhurst also offers Churches of various denominations within a good and strong community.
-From a social point of view there are many choices to be made from Period Inns, Gastro Pubs, Restaurants, Cafés, an Art Gallery and many other Societies and Clubs.
+From a social point of view there are many choices to be made from Period Inns, Gastro Pubs, Restaurants, Cafes, an Art Gallery and many other Societies and Clubs.

-There is an excellent choice of education and care from Nurseries and Primary Schools through to Secondary schools, for both boys and girls, in the private and state sector.
-Nearby leisure facilities include tennis, an excellent children’s playground and a Community sports centre.
+There is an excellent choice of education and care from nurseries and primary schools through to secondary schools, for both boys and girls, in the private and state sector.
+Nearby leisure facilities include tennis, an excellent children’s playground and a community sports centre.